plone/plone.app.ldap/README.rst

 Installing
 ----------

-This package works with Plone 3 and Plone 4.
-Plone 3 and Plone 4.0 users should install a version in the 1.2.* series (e.g. plone.app.ldap < 1.3, the latest current release is 1.3.2), as release 1.3 will only work with Plone 4.1 or higher.

 This package depends on ``python-ldap``.
 In order to build it correctly you need to have some development libraries included in your system.
 On a typical